Dynatrace uses specific formulas to calculate metric values and generate problems based on these metrics.

 UNMONITORED state isn't considered in availability calculations.

-- Uptime is the length of time in ms during which a synthetic monitor is in state
+- Uptime is the duration in ms during which a synthetic monitor is in state

-- Downtime is the length time in ms during which a synthetic monitor is in state
+- Downtime is the duration in ms during which a synthetic monitor is in state

 - Availability % per location is